tsaad-dev/drafts/rsvp/draft-saad-teas-yang-rsvp-00.md

 --- abstract

 This document defines a YANG data model for the configuration and management of RSVP (Resource Reservation Protocol) to establish Traffic-Engineered (TE) Label-Switched Paths (LSPs) for MPLS (Multi-Protocol Label Switching) and other technologies.

 The model defines a generic RSVP-TE module for signaling LSPs that is technology agnostic.
 The generic RSVP-TE module is to be augmented by technology specific RSVP-TE modules that define technology specific data.
-This document defines the augmentation for RSVP-TE MPLS LSPs model.
+This document also defines the augmentation for RSVP-TE MPLS LSPs model.

 This model covers data for the configuration, operational state, remote procedural calls, and event notifications.